NBPub/CatDataPages/README.md

      * added note in data cleaning page, accordingly
    * changed app to prepopulate all matplotlib graphs on startup, should provide faster responses to cat pages
      * this takes ~20s per cat, or about 25 minutes on the [free](https://render.com/pricing#plans) plan
+   * formatting changes to homepage and api info page